LinearAtWorst/cogile/README.md

 Fork the repo and clone locally

-#### You must node installed and have a MySQL db to connect to
+#### You must have node installed and have a MySQL db to connect to
-The config file to connect to db is in server->db->config->config.js
+The config file to connect to db is in server -->db -->config -->config.js

 #####Example of config layout:
 ```